-- a blue/grey reliever medication such as Airomir, Asmol or Ventolin - at least two spacer devices to assist with effective inhalation of the reliever medication - clear written instructions on how to use these medications and devices and the steps to be taken in treating severe asthma attack - a record sheet/log for recording the details of a first aid incident, such as the number of puffs administered.
+- at least 1 blue or blue/grey reliever medication such as Airomir, Admol or Ventolin - at least 2 spacer devices (for single person use only) to assist with effective inhalation of the blue or blue/grey reliever medication (GPSC will ensure space spacers are available as replacements).
+Spacers will be stored in a dust proof container. - clear written instructions on Asthma First Aid, including: - how to use the medication and spacer devices - steps to be taken in treating an asthma attack - A record sheet/log for recording the details of an asthma first aid incident, such as the number of puffs administered